-Biden DHS secretary says Trump admin ‘gutted’ immigration system, claims 'no' crisis at border
+Biden DHS secretary Mayorkas claims there's 'no' crisis at southern border

-Mayorkas says of migrants, 'We are not saying don’t come.
-We are saying don’t come now'
+Homeland Security Secretary Alejandro Mayorkas on Monday urged migrants thinking of coming to the United States to "wait" as the Biden administration rebuilds a "gutted" immigration system -- as he claimed there is no crisis at the U.S. southern border.

-Homeland Security Secretary Alejandro Mayorkas on Monday urged migrants thinking of coming to the United States to "wait" as the Biden administration rebuilds a "gutted" immigration system -- and claimed there is no crisis at the U.S. southern border.
+When asked during a press briefing at the White House about whether there is a "crisis" at the border, amid a surge of unaccompanied child migrants, Mayorkas said "no."

-Mayorkas, from the White House press briefing room on Monday, said the Department of Homeland Security is working to "replace the cruelty" of the Trump administration with "an orderly humane and safe immigration process."
+Appearing in the White House briefing room, Mayorkas also took aim at the prior administration -- and said the Department of Homeland Security is working to "replace the cruelty" of the Trump administration with "an orderly humane and safe immigration process."

 BIDEN MEETING WITH MEXICAN PRESIDENT AMID EFFORTS TO ROLLBACK TRUMP IMMIGRATION POLICIES